Why You Keep Getting Diarrhea On, and Off: Possible causes, Doctor Explains.

-Damage to the nerves supplying your gut can be a result of long-lasting uncontrolled diabetes. (reference)
+Damage to the nerves supplying your gut can result from long-lasting uncontrolled diabetes. (reference)

-This can lead to speeding up (or slowing down) your gut motility.
-In addition, changes in bowel habits such as getting on and off diarrhea or constipation attacks are common if you have diabetes.
+This can speed up (or slow down) your gut motility.
+In addition, changes in bowel habits, such as getting on and off diarrhea or constipation attacks, are common if you have diabetes.

 B- Celiac disease.